 The Boarding Pass system at both parks may still be used on busy days when the lands hits their maximum capacity, but not using it makes the guest experience much simpler and easy to understand for guests, so Disney won’t use it it unless absolutely needed.

-We finally have official info courtesy of the Disney Parks Blog, on the virtual queue Boarding Pass process for how to get into Galaxy’s Edge at Disneyland starting June 24th when reservations are no longer needed to enter the land.
-We were back on Batuu ourselves that day to try out these new systems and come up with strategies and tips to help you best experience Black Spire Outpost with these new systems in place.
+We finally have official info courtesy of the Disney Parks Blog, on the virtual queue Boarding Pass process for how to get into Galaxy’s Edge at Disneyland and Walt Disney World.
+We were back on Batuu West ourselves on June 24th to try out these new systems and come up with strategies and tips to help you best experience Black Spire Outpost with these new systems in place.
 We’ll be gathering other intel and updating this article as we learn more.

 ‘Boarding Pass’ Virtual Queue Process

-You’ll be assigned a Boarding Group number and once it’s your turn to enter you’ll be given a push notification on your smartphone with 2-hours to return and enter Galaxy’s Edge at the designated entrance (Big Thunder entrance is where they’ve been having guests return for this).
+You’ll be assigned a Boarding Group number and once it’s your turn to enter you’ll be given a push notification on your smartphone with 2-hours to return and enter Galaxy’s Edge at the designated entrance.

-Carlye Wisel at Travel and Leisure has also confirmed that unlike MaxPass, which lets guests enter either Disneyland Park or California Adventure before booking FastPasses resort-wide, all guests in your party will need to have scanned into Disneyland Park before joining a Boarding Group and additional guests cannot be added to your group once the request has been made.
+Carlye Wisel at Travel and Leisure has also confirmed that unlike MaxPass, which lets guests enter either Disneyland Park or California Adventure before booking FastPasses resort-wide, all guests in your party will need to have scanned into Disneyland Park or Hollywood Studios Park in Florida before joining a Boarding Group and additional guests cannot be added to your group once the request has been made.